Beware The Self-Centered

 He craves the tears that heaven sends

-To save what Hades never lends,
+To save what Hades never lends—

 To him a million worth.

-His strength would surge to let him fly
+That strength would surge to let him fly

 He crawls and hopes the sun will spare